Can you lose weight without doing cardio? Should you even do cardio as part of a weight loss program?

 As for the walking, the intent is to get you out of your chair a few times each day.
-The brief movement helps you avoid the adverse effects on your metabolism and mobility so familiar with sitting at a desk for a good portion of the day.
+The brief movement helps you avoid the adverse effects on your metabolism and mobility from the sedentary lifestyle so many people live, including those who workout regularly.

 Exceptions: When cardio is more important than resistance training

 While this approach works much better for most people, there are a couple of exceptions:

 - Women with Polycystic Ovary Syndrome (PCOS): Most women with PCOS have a higher-than-normal testosterone level.
 As a result, it’s easy for them to build muscle and easy to maintain it.
 I usually recommend women with PCOS limit their weight training to one full-body session per week, and focus the rest of their time on cardio.

 - Obese: If someone has more than 75 pounds to lose, they probably have more muscle mass than they need.
 The body adapts to excessive body fat by building muscle to carry it around.
 Obese people often have a much higher level of inflammation as well, which weight training could exacerbate.
 To get their weight loss moving in the right direction, I usually recommend starting with a consistent cardio program for a few months before beginning a regular weight training program.

 - Physique contest prep: If you want to go from lean and healthy, to shredded for the stage in a bodybuilding contest, you’ll need to do some cardio.
 The leaner you get, the more your body fights to hang onto the body fat.
 As you get closer to contest time, you’ll probably need to do more cardio, and do everything you can with your weight training, diet, and supplements to hold onto the muscle you have.